Stories from Nepal

 What religion do Nepal Sherpas follow?

 The Sherpas are traditionally Tibetan Buddhists of the Nyingmapa sect and have drawn much of their religious tradition from the Rongphu monastery, located at 16,000 feet on the north side of Mount Everest.
-They are also associated with the Red Hat sect, a religion named after the colour of the monks' hats at formal occasions.
+They are also associated with the Red Hat sect, a religion named after the color of the monks' hats at formal occasions.
 These monks, or Lamas, are situated in each Sherpa village and lead a life of isolation in search of religious enlightenment.
 The Shamans and Soothsayers are other spiritual leaders in the Sherpa community who deal with the supernatural and spiritual world.

 The Sherpas are traditionally Tibetan Buddhists of the Nyingmapa sect, and have drawn much of their religious tradition from the Rongphu monastery, located at 16,000 feet on the north side of Mount Everest.
-They are also associated with the Red Hat sect, a religion named after the colour of the monks' hats at formal occasions.
+They are also associated with the Red Hat sect, a religion named after the color of the monks' hats at formal occasions.
 This includes the three oldest of the four main schools of Tibetan Buddhism.

 Patrilineage, Clans and Surnames